Introduction

 This is where it gets more complicated, so bear with me.

-GLP-1 medications — semaglutide, tirzepatide, all of them — work by making the receptors in your brain less sensitive to dopamine and serotonin.
+GLP-1 medications — semaglutide, tirzepatide, all of them — work not only in your gut, but they also make the receptors in your brain less sensitive to dopamine and serotonin.

 Specifically, they target the reward system.
 The part of your brain that says "that was good, do it again."

-That's how the medication works.
+That's the second mechanism of how the medication works.
 By dulling the reward signal from food, you stop craving it.
 The food noise goes quiet.
 You eat less.
 The weight comes off.
 The blood sugar stabilizes.

 It's elegant.
 And it's effective.